 - 2.1 Pharmacy Services Integration Within the Hospital - 2.1.a.
-The pharmacy department is led and managed by a professional, legally qualified pharmacist; - 2.1.b.
-Current professional practice standards and guidelines are followed, such as:
+The pharmacy must be led and managed by a professional, legally qualified pharmacist; - 2.1.b.
+Current professional practice standards and guidelines should be followed, such as:

-ASHP Best Practices for Health-System Pharmacy and International Pharmaceutical Federation ("FIP")

-Basal Statements on the Future of Hospital Pharmacy and, when necessary, other standards that apply to specific practices sites will be used to evaluate any patient care sites or other practice operations
+ASHP Best Practices for Health-System Pharmacy and FIP Basal Statements on the Future of Hospital Pharmacy and, when necessary, other standards that apply to specific practices

-- providing pharmacy residency training; - 2.1.c.
+- sites will be used to evaluate any patient care sites or other practice operations providing pharmacy residency training; - 2.1.c.
 The pharmacy department is integrated into planning and provision of patient care services.
 This includes pharmacy representation on key hospital committees and developing goals for the hospital and the pharmacy department regarding medication use; - 2.1.d.
 The scope of pharmacy services is documented and is based upon the mission of the pharmacy department and an assessment of needs of the patients served by the hospital.
 These may include but are not limited to hours of service, types of pharmacy services provided, such as clinical pharmacy programs, formulary management programs, medication reconciliation, IV admixture, unit dose drug distribution service, pharmacokinetic service, and others; - 2.1.e.
 Clinical pharmacy services are provided by pharmacy department employees for all areas of the hospital, including diagnostic and treatment areas (and clinics, if applicable).
-Policies and procedures are used to manage employees who provide clinical pharmacy services who are not members of the pharmacy department, if applicable, but are contracted to provide clinical pharmacy services; - 2.1.f.
-All medications used in all areas of the hospital, including diagnostic and treatment areas (and clinics, if applicable) are provided by the pharmacy department.
-If unusual circumstances require that medications are not provided by the pharmacy, there is pharmacy oversight; - 2.1.g.
+Policies and procedures are used to manage employees who provide clinical pharmacy services who are not members of the pharmacy department, if applicable; - 2.1.f.
+All medications used in all areas of the hospital, including diagnostic and treatment areas (and clinics, if applicable) should be provided by the pharmacy department.
+Where medications are not provided by the pharmacy, there is pharmacy oversight; - 2.1.g.
 Policies and procedures are used to ensure the medication-use processes (ordering, preparation, dispensing, storage, administration, and monitoring) are safe and effective for all drugs (up to the point of administration) to all patients in all areas of the health care organization.